slawinski/slawinski-dev/blog/enable-subscribing-using-netlify-functions-and-mailchimp.md

 ---
 title: Email subscription using Netlify Functions and ConvertKit
-description: Users handover their email addresses through a form and serverless functions feeds that email to an email marketing tool API.
+description: Users handover their email addresses through a form and serverless function feeds that email to an email marketing tool API.
 draft: true
 date: 2020-05-16T09:01:58.082Z
 ---